mr4tt/zotbot/README.md

 - [Shabbos App](https://en.wikipedia.org/w/index.php?title=Shabbos_App&oldid=1169474887) - The Shabbos App claimed to be a proposed Android app to enable Orthodox Jews, and Jewish Sabbath-observers, to use a smartphone on the Sabbath.
 The app was supposed to appear in late 2014.
 Some argued from the outset that this project was nothing more than an elaborate hoax or prank.

 - [Dr. Dynasaur](https://en.wikipedia.org/w/index.php?title=Dr._Dynasaur&oldid=1111483398) - Dr. Dynasaur is a publicly funded healthcare program in the U.S. state of Vermont, created in 1989.
 Vermont had an estimated 140,000 people under age 18 (90,000 under 300% above the Federal Poverty Level (FPL).
 Dr. Dynasaur covered 56,000 of these uninsured.
 After adding the coverage of this program to those already covered by private health insuran...

-- [Alfonso de Borbón y Borbón](https://en.wikipedia.org/w/index.php?title=Alfonso_de_Borb%C3%B3n_y_Borb%C3%B3n&oldid=1172773197) - Alfonso de Borbón y Borbón (Madrid, 15 November 1866 - Madrid, 28 April 1934) was a Spanish nobleman, the great-great-grandson of Charles III of Spain, and is known for having had 88 forenames.
-This is recognised as a record by Guinness World Records.Alfonso was a son of Infante Sebastian of Portugal and Spain, and his second wife, Infanta Maria Chr...

-- [La Sombrita](https://en.wikipedia.org/w/index.php?title=La_Sombrita&oldid=1171473514) - La Sombrita (Spanish for "The Little Shade") is a prototype sunshade created for the Los Angeles Department of Transportation (LADOT).
-Its purpose was to assist female bus riders by offering shade during the hottest hours of the day and providing sidewalk lighting at night.
-This was especially targeted at locations where the swift construction of tr...

 # misc
 - [You Are NOT Dumb, You Just Lack the Prerequisites](https://lelouch.dev/blog/you-are-probably-not-dumb/) - I always thought I was too dumb to understand math.
 During my school years, it was evident to me that for some kids math was easy, and for others like myself: painfully difficult.